Saturday, February 13, 2016

 Screenplay: William Faulkner & Leigh Brackett & Jules Furthman based on the novel by Raymond Chandler

-As numerous witnesses verify, one day during production of “The Big Sleep,” Bogart went up to Director Howard Hawks and casually asked who pushed Taylor off the pier.
-Production was soon halted and after numerous discussing, finally they sent a telegram to Raymond Chandler the author of the novel.
+As numerous witnesses have verified, one day during production of “The Big Sleep,” Bogart went up to Director Howard Hawks and casually asked who pushed Taylor off the pier.
+Production was soon halted and after numerous discussions, they finally they sent a telegram to Raymond Chandler the author of the novel.
 He didn’t know either.
 Don’t even try to follow this film logically, it doesn’t work, doesn’t even come close to working, but a great mystery doesn’t have to work logically.
 I often complained about reviewers who base whether a mystery film is any good or not on whether or not they figure out who did it before the movie does, (coughs, Rex Reed coughs) because that’s not what a mystery is about.
 A mystery, is about the process of the solving of the crime, any mystery plot, as Raymond Chandler would probably tell you, is nothing more than just a series of places to force the characters to go in order to eventually solve the mystery.
-Or in the case of “The Big Sleep”, the plot is just a device to run in and out of scenes in between moments when Bogart is on with his new bride, a maybe-20-year-old Lauren Bacall.
+Or in the case of “The Big Sleep”, the plot is just a device to run in and out of scenes in between moments when Bogart is on screen with his then-new bride, a maybe-20-year-old Lauren Bacall.

-I know, I should probably put this film in the context of Howard Hawks, who admittedly is somebody I like more the more films of his I watch, or how Hawks, who once said, to paraphrase, “If all else fails, then make it a drama,” probably knew and understood more than anybody that the best way to handle Chandler was to treat it as this absurd and comedic series of scenes, but to me, this is Bogart & Bacall vehicle, and the best of their films at that.
+I know, I should probably put this film in the context of Howard Hawks, who admittedly is somebody I like more the more films of his I watch, or how Hawks, who once said, to paraphrase, “If all else fails, then make it a drama,” probably knew and understood more than anybody that the best way to handle Chandler was to treat it as this absurd and comedic series of scenes, but to me, this is a Bogart & Bacall vehicle, and the best of their films at that.
 They met famously while shooting “To Have and Have Not,” (…You just put your lips together and blow).
-That film has it’s followers, although I tend to think it’s mostly forgettable and that the only reason to watch it is for the scenes between Bacall and Bogart and watch their chemistry as it’s pretty clear they’re falling for each other in real life; other than that, it’s basically a rip-off of “Casablanca”.
+That film has it’s followers, although I tend to think it’s mostly forgettable and that the only reason to watch it is for the scenes between Bacall and Bogart and see how clear their chemistry is; it’s pretty clear they’re falling for each other in real life, but other than that, it’s basically a rip-off of “Casablanca”.
 I guess you could argue the only reason to watch “The Big Sleep” as well is because of Bogart and Bacall, but there’s way more going on.
 It’s a classic film noir, arguably the most classic of the genre to some, and it is thrilling but really I watch it for the comedy.
 The outlandishness of the plot mixed with brilliant one-liners and series of dialogues.